Tax deductions while you grow your college savings

 If your child doesn't need the money because they received a scholarship or they decided not to attend college, you can transfer the account to another beneficiary or leave the money in your account for future use.

-In addition, you can choose an investment strategy that makes sense for your individual needs — whether you're investing for a baby, an older child or even your own education.
+In addition, you can choose from various 529 investment options and find an investment strategy that makes sense for your individual needs — whether you're investing for a baby, an older child or even your own education.

 When it comes to apply for financial aid, only a small percentage of the account's value (currently 5.64% or less) is factored in when determining your expected family contribution and financial aid each academic year.